CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Keyword|Description
 ---|---
-slang|template for a CloudSlang file flow|template for a flow task|template for a task operation|template for an operation
+cloudslang|template for a CloudSlang file flow|template for a flow task|template for a task operation|template for an operation